amartyasalpekar/soccerdataanalytics/README.md

 - `ShinyVanilla.R`: Main file to run the Shiny application.
 - `README.md`: This file, providing an overview and instructions for the project.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to create an issue or submit a pull request.

-## License

 ## Acknowledgements

 - **StatsBomb**: Special thanks to StatsBomb for providing open access to their detailed football event data.